Alumni Leadership Recognition Awards

 The Professional Achievement Award: Tatevik Revazian

-Her intense experience in negotiating and managing global aviation-related commercial contracts, and in-depth research conducted on government impact on airport growth, led her to become the first female heading the Civil Aviation Committee in Armenia, and the youngest leader in the world with such a position at age 31.
-Tatevik’s designated organization for her $1000 award is ''Women's Empowerment Center'' a non-profit organization that focuses on women empowerment, as she wants to create a community where everyone feels empowered to lead and achieve their goals.
+The Professional Achievement Award recipient Tatevik Revazian for her her intense experience in negotiating and managing global aviation-related commercial contracts, and in-depth research conducted on government impact on airport growth, led her to become the first female heading the Civil Aviation Committee in Armenia, and the youngest leader in the world with such a position at age 31.
+In recognition of our alum, the Foundation made a charitable contribution to the Women's Empowerment Center, focusing on women empowerment.

 read more